SC-Robotics-2023/docs/docs/Mechanical/Mechanical Overview/Hardware.md

 There are many different types of nuts for different applications.
 Some of these are listed:
 * Hex Nuts: general purpose nut
-* :star:Lock Nuts: a nylon insert compresses when the bolt is fastened, "locking" the nut in place. _most commonly used_
+* Lock Nuts: a nylon insert compresses when the bolt is fastened, "locking" the nut in place. _most commonly used_
 * Flange Nuts: a flange distributes pressure, so you don't need a washer
 * Wing Nuts: wings allow tightening and loosening by hand